OpenSourceEBike/BMSBattery_S_controllers_firmware/README.md

 * **Motor Speed** -> High: PWM frequency 20.833 kHz, for very fast rotating motors

 * **Display Type -> None**: No display support.

-However, parameters (currently fixed in the code) can be sent to a laptop or to the smartphone via a Bluetooth module.
-To change the output parameters, see the tab "5.Programming new features".
-Without display, support level 3 is preset.
-Connect Rx of the display connector to GND (yellow to black) if you don't want to sent any data to the controller, even if you use Tx for diagnostics.
+* **Display Type -> BluOsec**: Bluetooth module needed & Android App. see "Supported Displays" below.

 * **Display Type -> Kingmeter J-LCD**: Support of the Kingmeter J-LCD and the Lishui Forerider-App.
 At present, only the normal operating mode works, the programming mode of the display and the app are not supported.

 * **Display Type -> KT-LCD3**: Support of Kunteng LCD3, only the speed and wheel size are used.
 All other settings are currently without function.

 * **Display Type -> Diagnostics**: If this option is activated, the display protocol is not sent via UART, but some selected internal variables.
+Connect Rx of the display connector to GND (yellow to black) if you don't want to sent any data to the controller, even if you use Tx for diagnostics.
 These five values are sent as default:
 1. duty cycle of the PWM (0...
 255)
 2. ERPS
 3. battery current (10bit AD converter value)